JimmyTan2000/thd-plv2-robot-programming/Reports/ch3-approach.md

 ![Collision avoidance with sensor, code](/Screenshots/collision_avoidance_sensor.png)

 As you have probably already realised, the states that I am using here are not generic.
 For example, there are states such as "first rotation stopped" and "first wall reached".
 The reason for that is, at the point of development, I have no idea that we have to make the code as general as possible so that it can solve different mazes with the same piece of code.
-So, for challenge 1 to challenge 4, the maze are solved in such a hard coded way (which means the code would not work anymore if the maze changes).
+So, for challenge 1 to challenge 4, the mazes are solved in such a hard coded way (which means the code would not work anymore if the maze changes).
 Fortunately, I have generalized the code in challenge 5.

 ### _Result_: